 This is just like entering a full 33-digit code (see above), but you will enter each piece of the code (the tub, the root, etc.) in separate areas of the form.
 Note that you can enter "xxxx" in the object code.
 Some departments use this in case the lab admin isn't sure which object code to use.
 Also, select the appropriate Lab Group associated with this code.
 If the group doesn't appear in the select list, please contact rchelp.

 If you do not want to approve this user to use a 33-digit code, enter a rejection reason in the form at the bottom of the page.
 The researcher will get an email saying their request has been rejected, and they will not be able to sign up for the instrument.

 The system will send an email to the researcher confirming that they have been approved.
 The financial admin in charge of the instrument facility will be Cc'd.
 You will see a link to go back to your "home page," where you can see if you have any other outstanding requests.
 If not, you can log out of the system.

 Viewing Codes and Assignments

-When you log into SPINAL, if you’re a lab admin for one or more groups, you will have a section of the page called “Lab Groups to Administer.”
-Each lab has links to view the lab’s expense codes, the lab’s expense code assignments (which researchers can use which codes for which instruments), and financial reports with estimates for the current month’s spending for facilities like the Bauer Core.
-Here’s a snapshot of the Kleckner lab (with 33-digit codes whited out).
+When you log into SPINAL, if you're a lab admin for one or more groups, you will have a section of the page called "Lab Groups to Administer."
+Each lab has links to view the lab's expense codes, the lab's expense code assignments showing which researchers can use which codes for which instruments, and financial reports with estimates for the current month's spending for facilities like the Bauer Core.
+Here, The Tuross Lab is expanded with it's available links.